smartemission/smartemission/docs/platform/data.rst

 failures: a remote server may be down, systems may be upgraded or restarted, the ETL software itself may be upgraded.
 Somehow an ETL-component needs to "keep track" of its last successful data processing: specifically for which device, which sensor and which timestamp.

-As programmatic tracking may suffer those same vulnerabilities, it was chosen to use the PostgreSQL database for tracking.
-Each of the three main steps will track its synchronization within a Postgres table.
+As programmatic tracking may suffer those same vulnerabilities, it was chosen to use the PostgreSQL (PG) database for tracking.
+Each of the three main ETL-steps will track its progress within PG-tables.
 In the cases of the Harvester and the Refiner this synchronization is even strongly coupled to a PG `TRIGGER`: i.e. only if data has been successfully written/committed to the DB will the sync-state be updated.
 An ETL-process will always resume at the point of the